Makktu/StarDrifter-2025/README.md

 and what actual game is here (or not).
 And prune folders of redundant files (tidy up)
 And: make player shield destroy swarmers as additional benefit.
+AND: camera zoom for big areas where player needs to see scope of challenge